What do the Dow Jones and my ex have in common? They are both doing really well and all my friends are in them except me…

 However, the above chart, which presents the price of gold and Dow Jones, also shows periods of co-movement (think about the 2000s).
 It means that therelationship changes over time, depending on external conditions, especially the macroeconomic factors.
 Hence, although there is sometimes a shift of funds from equities to gold market in times of stock crashes, the link between the Dow Jones and gold is complex and dependent on external macroeconomic factors.

 The best example might be the co-movement of the Dow Jones and the gold prices during the 2020 coronavirus crash.
 As the chart below shows, the stock market and the gold market plunged in tandem in March 2020 just to rebound together in April.
 It seems that when the stock market went down, investors sold gold holdings to raise cash and cover margin calls.

 Dow Jones and Silver

-We encourage you to learn more about the precious metals market – not only about the link between the Dow Jones Industrial Average and gold and silver, but also how to successfully use bothand and how to profitably trade them.
-A great way to start is to sign up for our today.
+We encourage you to learn more about the precious metals market – not only what is the link between Dow Jones and gold, but also how to successfully useand how to profitably trade it.
+Great way to start is to sign up for our .
+If you’re not ready to subscribe yet and are not on our gold mailing list yet, we urge you to sign up.
 It’s free and if you don’t like it, you can easily unsubscribe.
 Back